apleek3/clicky-game/README.md

 ## Overview
-To the Will Shatner of the modern age; the new legendary ham with age-less cameos this clicky game is dedicated.
+To the Will Shatner of the modern age; Matt Damon: the new legendary ham with age-less cameos - this clicky game is dedicated.
 Clone the app and run locally to play!
 Instructions are as follows:

 1. Click on a tile to up your score.
 1. Don't click a movie tile twice.